Carload is the quantity of freight loaded to its weight or space capacity. This represents volume.

 Employee cost includes employee wages and related payroll taxes, health and welfare costs, pension, other post-retirement benefits, and incentive compensation.

-Average Number of Units – Full-time Employees (FTE)
+Average Number of Units per Full-Time Employee

 Average Number of Units – FTE is calculated by taking the average of employees employed – beginning and end of the period.

-Average Cost Per Employee – Full-time Employees (FTE)
+Average Cost per Full-Time Employee (FTE)

 Average cost per employee – FTE is calculated by dividing employee costs by the average number of units – full-time employees (FTE).